turingschool/try-turing/a11y-single/review-setup/index.md

 ## HTML in Action

-Let's look at the [small sample site](https://codepen.io/turing-school/pen/ZEGRGde) that was linked in your pre-work to review some of the concepts you've probably seen, but may have some questions about,
+Let's look at the [small sample site](https://codepen.io/turing-school/pen/ZEGRGde) that was linked in your pre-work to review some of the concepts you've probably seen, but may have some questions about.

 ## Where are you?